 9. Basel is Perfect for Cycling

 One of our favorite days in Basel was when we hopped on an e-bike to explore the countryside.
-There are numerous cycling trails around Basel and one of the best trails to hop on for tourists is the Rehberger Weg “24 stops” that runs from the incredible classic modernism museum, Foundation Beyeler to the modern Vitra Design Museum in Germany designed by renowned architect Frank Gehry.
+There are numerous cycling trails around Basel and one of the best trails to hop on for tourists is the Rehberger Weg.
+It features 24 stops with art installations by Tobias Rehberger.
+It runs from the Foundation Beyeler to the modern Vitra Design Museum in Germany which was designed by renowned architect Frank Gehry.
 Before you hop on your bike, grab a snack at Beyeler Restaurant in the Park and fill up your water bottle at the fountain outside.

 10. Foundation Beyeler to Vitra Design Museum Trail